doronwu/West/Doc/manual.rst

    * - **Default**
      - 1
    * - **Description**
      - Number of Liouville eigenvectors to read/use.
-Used only when westpp_calculation = "X", "P", "C", or "M".
+Used only when westpp_calculation = "U", "P", "C", or "M".

 .. data:: westpp_l_spin_flip